 This remains true today; many projects won A+Awards last year thanks to their designers’ intimate understanding of architecture’s raw elements.
 Think of MVRDV’s meticulous application of glass blocks in the firm’s incredible Crystal Houses retail project in Amsterdam, or Snøhetta’s masterful use of wood for the Wild Reindeer Pavilion in the mountains of Norway.
 While they will come in all sorts of forms and typologies, this year’s winning projects will have at least one universal trait: a close bond between material and maker.

 Then, there is our love for beautifully crafted details.
-The tiniest moment in largest of buildings can make hearts skip a beat.
+The tiniest moment in the largest of buildings can make hearts skip a beat.
 The 2017 A+Awards drew a host of entries with stunning details: take the in-built timber furniture of Lang Architecture’s Hudson Woods housing project in the scenic forests of upstate New York, or the elegant tapestry of bricks enclosing Terra Cotta Studio by Tropical Space in Vietnam.
 These carefully considered elements build upon architects’ aforementioned love of the materials they work with, celebrating their raw qualities in an honest, expressive manner.
 In turn, the architects’ love of good design is broadcast to the outside world.

 For some, though, their love for architecture lies in its potential on the macro scale, with urban planning projects capable of redefining the identity of entire cities.
 “Look at the redesign of Paris, or Washington D.C,” wrote architect and blogger Jeremiah.
 “Look at the patterns of development in cities like Atlanta, London, Chicago or Savannah.
 There is beauty, symmetry, chaos and confusion, and architecture has the power to bring it about or change it all at the same time.”

-This immense impact — and the weighty responsibility that comes with it — mean that architects must display a deft combination of courage and humility when designing buildings.
+This immense impact — and the weighty responsibility that comes with it — means that architects must display a deft combination of courage and humility when designing buildings.
 It is not enough to be a creative exhibitionist; an architect’s job hinges upon their ability to live up to their client’s hopes and expectations, all the while appreciating the influence their structure may have on the lives of whole populations.

 That’s why, when an architect achieve the seemingly impossible – leaving all parties happy — we have to love them for it.
 For a perfect example, look no further than Frank Gehry’s audacious Guggenheim Bilbao, a built manifestation of architecture’s potential to bring people together, united by their love for a building and its effects on their city.
 “I love the relationship with the clients,” Gehry told NPR in 2015.
 “I love going to Bilbao and people come out and hug me.
 We all need love.
 And it’s nice to get it for doing things like that.”